MingchenXia/mingchenxia.github.io/readme.md

 - [Transcendental b-divisors II](Papers/TB2.pdf)

-> Updated in March 2026.
+> Updated in July 2026.
+The optimal constant in Corollary 6.17 is obtained.

  I'm working on a third part of this series, where I seek to define a new Monge--Ampère measure compatible with Cao's mixed volume.